filecoin-project/specs/actors.md

 	// to this miner
 	PeerID peer.ID

-	// PledgeBytes is the amount of space being offered by this miner to the network PledgeBytes BytesAmount

 	// SectorSize is the amount of space in each sector committed to the network
 	// by this miner.
 	SectorSize BytesAmount

-	// Collateral is locked up filecoin the miner has available to commit to storage.
-	// When miners commit new sectors, tokens are moved from here to 'ActiveCollateral'
-	// The sum of collateral here and in activecollateral should equal the required amount
-	// for the size of the miners pledge.
-	Collateral TokenAmount

 	// ActiveCollateral is the amount of collateral currently committed to live storage ActiveCollateral TokenAmount